This is the multi-page printable view of this section. Click here to print.

 deploymentTargetId: ""

-• environmentTypes: Defines deployment environments (e.g., dev, staging) for SDLC alignment.
+• environmentTypes: Defines deployment environments (e.g., dev, staging, UAT) for SDLC alignment.

 Projects